 |PHOTO ALBUMS -- Two old photo albums containing a total of 67 photos survived the passage from Switzerland to California.
 Unfortunately, few of the photos are identified as to date or person.
 Several of the portraits are embossed with names of photographic studios in Aarau, Lucerne, Zofingen and Zurich.
 With the hope that one day some distant MÜLLER cousin will recognize some of these faces, I present here a digital sample from the MÜLLER album, along with educated guesses as to their identities.|

 little is known of this branch of the family beyond the fact that my great grandmother

-mother) was named Margaret BLANCHE nee SAUVAGE.
-Born in Bromley on London's
+named Margaret BLANCHE nee SAUVAGE.
+Born in Bromley on London's East Side in

-They lived in London during the late 1800s and she died at about age 40 from cancer.
+in London during the late1800s and she died at about age 40 from cancer.
 The

 photo at the right is of Margaret SAUVAGE.